timescale/docs/api/time_bucket_gapfill.md

 something like `round(time_bucket_gapfill(...))` or cast the result of the gapfill call (unless as a subquery where the outer query does the type cast).

+For more information about gapfilling and interpolation functions, see the [hyperfunctions documentation][hyperfunctions-gapfilling].

 ### Required Arguments

 |Name|Type|Description|